-As you work through your course, you'll see dates and times when new materials are released and when homework assignments and exams are due.
-It's important to remember that edX lists all times in universal coordinated time (UTC).
+As you work through your course, you will see dates and times when new materials are released and when homework assignments and exams are due.
+It is important to remember that edX lists all times in Coordinated Universal Time (UTC).
 When you see a time in your course, we recommend that you use a time zone converter to convert the UTC time to your local time.
-You can any converter that you want, including one of the following time zone converters.
+You can use any converter that you want, including one of the following time zone converters.